Industrial project management: key steps and practical advice

 Execution and monitoring of works

-This is the concrete implementation phase of the project, where teams deploy solutions and equipment.
-Rigorous monitoring ensures that everything goes according to plan.
+This is the actual implementation phase of the project, where teams deploy solutions and equipment.
+Rigorous monitoring ensures that everything is going according to plan, and therefore the project is progressing properly without going over budget.

 Quality control and validation